Garnishment and Your Rights

-- Your employer can’t garnish money from your paycheck if you earn less than $290 a week.
-If you earn more than $290 a week, at least 75% of your earnings after taxes are automatically protected.
+- Your employer can’t garnish money from your paycheck if you earn less than $380 a week ($1,520 a month).
+This is full-time pay at the state minimum wage.
+If you earn more than $380 a week, at least 75% of your earnings after taxes are automatically protected.

 - Your bank account can’t be garnished if you have automatic deposits of Social Security (RSDI), SSI or other Federal exempt benefits and your account has less than 2 months’ worth of social security benefits.

 The other exemptions in this fact sheet are not automatic.
 You have to send an “Exemption Claim” to protect your money.
-The form for this will be mailed to you.
+The form for this is mailed to you.
 You can also get one online.
-Go to: www.mncourts.gov

 If your money is not exempt, try to work out a deal with the company or person that has a judgment against you.
 They might be okay with a payment plan, or even a final payment of less than the full amount.
 If you make a deal, put it in writing and signed by both sides.
 Keep a copy.